TomGraco/Mobile_API_Outsystems/README.md

     *   **Registration:** Allows new customers to register via a form, with data persisted in both the application and the store's database via the API.
     *   **Intuitive Navigation:** All screens feature top and bottom navigation shortcuts for ease of use.
     *   **Home Screen:** Showcases a search field and four curated game selections, displayed as cards in a carousel.
-    *   **Search:** Enables filtering of products by minimum and maximum price, as well as by game genre or platform.
+    *   **Search:** Allows users to search for products.
-    *   **Game Details:** Provides detailed information about each game, including price, description, cover image, developer, and release date.
+    *   **Game Details:** Provides detailed information about each game, including price, description, cover image, genre, and category.
     *   **Shopping Cart:** Allows users to add games to their cart, remove items, and complete purchases, sending orders to the store.
     *   **Orders:** Displays a list of all customer orders, with the ability to view details of specific orders, including purchased games and order status.